jamesroydennis/JennAI/README.md

     Ensure the `java` command is available in your system's PATH and the `JAVA_HOME` environment variable is set.

 4.  **Install Allure Command-line Tool**:
+ (This step is for Allure reporting, which is part of the automated regression workflow)
     This tool is needed to generate and view Allure reports.
     *   **Recommended:** Use a package manager (e.g., `brew install allure` on macOS, `scoop install allure` on Windows, or `npm install -g allure-commandline` if you have Node.js/npm).
     *   **Alternatively:** Download the zip/tgz from the Allure GitHub releases page and add its `/bin` directory to your system's PATH.